 See more: Facebook ads for authors

 BookBub is a favorite for many indie authors.
-It’s a “flexible marketing tool, offering authors and book marketers the opportunity to tailor their campaigns to reach custom audiences of readers for any title at any time.”
+It offers authors and book marketers a platform to tailor their campaigns and reach custom audiences of readers.

 If you don’t have the budget or feel ready for paid advertising, there are a ton of free options to get into.
-Research around and build your list.
-See this list of places to promote for free.
+Google around and build your list.

-- Planning: Craft your book launch plan, get familiar with the tactics you want to implement, and set up everything you need to promote your book.
-Your work should align with your timeline for writing a book.
+- Planning: Draft your book launch marketing plan, get familiar with the tactics you want to implement, and set up everything you need to promote your book.
+Your work should align with your publishing timeline.

 - Pre-order: Create buzz during your pre-order period until the official launch of your book.
 Use this period to finalize your metadata and other marketing materials.